Thank you, Umar Jamil, for the wonderful explanation in the video tutorial.

 Prefix-LM Masking#

-This work employs a masking strategy for prefix-LM.
-This means that both the image and the "prefix" (task instruction prompt) receive full (bidirectional) attention, allowing the image tokens to "foresee" the task, separated from the suffix by a [sep]
+This work employs a prefix-LM masking strategy.
+This means that complete (bidirectional) attention is applied to the image and the "prefix" (task instruction prompt), allowing the image tokens to "foresee" the task, separated from the suffix by a [sep] token (which is actually \n).
+The "suffix" (the answer) is generated autoregressively.
+Their ablation experiments indicate that this method performs better than autoregressive masking on the prefix or image tokens.

 LLM Decoder#